Rates: $15 — $35 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

-The campground provides 20, 30 and 50 amp electric service and can accommodate 60 ft. campers on most electrical sites.
-Campground has on-site sewer to 40 sites and can accommodate pop-up campers to the largest RVs.
+Open year-round, the campground provides 20, 30 and 50 amp electric service and can accommodate 60 ft. campers on most electrical sites.
+There are 47 sites equipped with water and electric, 40 sites with onsite sewer and can accommodate pop-up campers to the largest RVs and 22 tent only campsites.
 There are two pull-through campsites accessible to persons with a disability.
 There are three bathhouses located in the campground.
 Two sites are accessible to persons with a disability.
 Picnic tables, trash cans and grills are available at campsites.

 Please note, campsites may contain only one of the following combinations: